Coit Tower's Columbus statue gets taken down

 SAN FRANCISCO - A statue honoring Christopher Columbus was removed from San Francisco's Coit Tower by city officials.

-The statue has been placed in storage, according to Supervisor Aaron Peskin.
+The statue has been placed in storage, according to Supervisor Aaron Peskin, following an order by Mayor London Breed.

 Opponents had said the Italian explorer didn't deserve such a prominent display, because of his treatment of the indigenous people he encountered in the Americas.